AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 1. **[!UICONTROL Dataset type]**: For each dataset that you added to this connection, [!UICONTROL Customer Journey Analytics] automatically sets the dataset type based on the data coming in.

+>[!IMPORTANT]
+>
+>    You need to add at least one event dataset as part of a connection.

     There are 3 different dataset types: [!UICONTROL Event] data, [!UICONTROL Profile] data, and [!UICONTROL Lookup] data.

     |Dataset Type|Description|Timestamp|Schema|Person ID|